MEEIBioinformaticsCenter/phy-mer/README.md

-**KF899911.fasta**:              Name of the input file **I1a1a1**:                      Haplogroup prediction **0.998459118106**:              Score (See Score secction for more info)
+**KF899911.fasta**:              Name of the input file **I1a1a1**:                      Haplogroup prediction **0.998459118106**:              Score (See Score section for more info)

 #####3.2.
 Verbose output (*--verbose*)

-	Openning Library and Checking k-mer size...
+	Opening Library and Checking k-mer size...
 	READING WHOLE FILE IN MEMORY
 	DONE
 	K-mer=12
 	Processing KF899911.fasta
-	Openning fasta file and loading it in memory...
+	Opening fasta file and loading it in memory...
 	Creating k-mer in memory (K=12)...
 	16531 K-mers as input
 	Comparing input with Library...